 Your participation in this research is entirely voluntary.
-Your decision whether or not to participate will not affect your current or future relations with the Tajik Diaspora Union, any social or medical services that you may be receiving in Tajikistan or Moscow, or the PRIZMA Research Center and the University of Illinois at Chicago that are conducting this study.
-If you decide to participate, you are free to withdraw at any time without affecting these relationships.
+Your decision whether or not to participate will not affect your current or future relations with the Tajik Diaspora Union, other social or medical service organizations that you might use in Tajikistan or Moscow, or the PRIZMA Research Center and the University of Illinois at Chicago that are conducting this study.
+If you decide to participate, you are free to withdraw at any time without affecting that relationship.